Repel Insects at Home without Toxic Chemicals

 This is used for mosquitoes and flies.
 To enhance its effects we recommend that you mix it with lavender and citronella.
 Plant it at the entrance of your home, particularly near doors and windows.

-BasilBasil can be fresh or dried.
-It repels mosquitoes and flies, while it’s a delicious aroma to smell in the kitchen.
+The basil can be fresh or dried.
+It repels insects, especially mosquitoes and flies, and it’s also a delicious aroma in the kitchen.

 And as a bonus, you can use the leaves of this plant in a variety of recipes!

 This rich smelling flower is the arch nemesis for mosquitoes, flies, fleas, and moths.
 If you don’t have any lavender at home just buy a bunch and hang it upside down to dry, where it will continue to scare off insects.

 You can always plant this in your garden, however, it does need a sunny area to grow.